Why do I need this test?

 Easy to access, and even easier to understand.

-The Oesophageal Health Test is a non-invasive blood test for the detection of oesophageal cancer.
+The Esophageal Health Test is a non-invasive blood test for the detection of Esophageal cancer.
 It identifies 4 biomarkers in the blood that are linked with this type of cancer, then combines this with age and body mass index (BMI) data to calculate a risk score.
-Clinical studies validating this test have reported high accuracy, with the test's ability to "rule out" Oesophageal Cancer with a 99.9% negative predictive value9.
+Clinical studies validating this test have reported high accuracy, with the test's ability to "rule out" Esophageal Cancer with a 99.9% negative predictive value11.

 Am I eligible for the test?